outofcoffee/imposter/docs/request_matching.md

 You can match resources using expressions, using the [template syntax](./templates.md).
 This provides a powerful way to match against request attributes (including headers, path parameters, query parameters, or body content) as well as store items (including the `request` store).

+### Using allOf expressions

-Specify the match configuration using the `allOf` property of a resource.
-Each matcher consists of an expression to evaluate, an operator, and a value to match against.
-All expressions must evaluate to true for the resource to be matched.
+Use the `allOf` property when all expressions must evaluate to true for the resource to be matched.

 For example: